 - Are soft cotton

-Focusing all your efforts on Amazon FBA keywords is also a one-sided deal.
+Focusing all your efforts on Amazon keywords is also a one-sided deal.

 Amazon will never purchase anything you sell.

 Customers (aka humans, shoppers, buyers) are the ones with the credit cards, so you have to pay as much (or more) attention to them as you do to Amazon’s A9 search engine.